Basic LFO vibrato #

 //Filter //Lowpass filter cutoff=120 cutoff_cc120=13200 fil_keytrack=100 resonance=0 resonance_cc121=12 //Vibrato lfo01_freq=1 lfo01_freq_oncc112=11 lfo01_delay_oncc115=0.500 lfo01_fade_oncc116=0.500 lfo01_pitch_oncc111=22 //Vibrato LFO affects pitch lfo01_volume_oncc114=6 //Volume tremolo lfo01_cutoff=0 //Filter wobble lfo01_cutoff_oncc113=3600

 This by no means exhausts all the possibilties of vibrato.
-It does provide a decent combination of control and realism for a lot of common instrument types.
+It does provide a decent combination of control and realism for a lot of common instrument types, as well as some wild possibilities.